 If the bishop decides to deal with your complaint formally, he or she will invite the cleric concerned to submit a written answer to the complaint.
 Once this has been received, the bishop will follow one of five courses of action:

 - Take no further action (if you believe that the bishop was wrong to make this decision, you may refer the matter to the President of Tribunals, who will decide whether to uphold or overturn the bishop’s decision.
 You must complete Form 5 stating why you believe the bishop was wrong to take no further action regarding your complaint.
-Your application must also include (a) the original complaint and evidence (b) the preliminary scrutiny report prepared by the Diocesan Registrar (c) the Respondent's answer; and (d) the letter from the bishop informing you of this decision.
+Your application must also be accompanied by (a) the original complaint and evidence (b) the preliminary scrutiny report prepared by the Diocesan Registrar (c) the Respondent's answer; and (d) the letter from the bishop informing you of this decision.

 - Defer the complaint conditionally (this means that a record of the complaint will be kept on the cleric’s file for a period of up to five years.
 If another complaint is made in that time, the two will be dealt with together)